Pnictogen: Physical

-The pnictogens consist of two non-metals (one gas, one solid), two metalloids, one metal, and one element with unknown chemical properties.
+The pnictogens exemplify the transition from nonmetal to metal going down the periodic table: a gaseous diatomic nonmetal (N), two elements displaying many allotropes of varying conductivities and structures (P and As), and then at least two elements that only form metallic structures in bulk (Sb and Bi; probably Mc as well).
 All the elements in the group are solids at room temperature, except for nitrogen which is gaseous at room temperature.
 Nitrogen and bismuth, despite both being pnictogens, are very different in their physical properties.
 For instance, at STP nitrogen is a transparent non-metallic gas, while bismuth is a silvery-white metal.

 The densities of the pnictogens increase towards the heavier pnictogens.
 Nitrogen's density is 0.001251 g/cm3 at STP.
 Phosphorus's density is 1.82 g/cm3 at STP, arsenic's is 5.72 g/cm3, antimony's is 6.68 g/cm3, and bismuth's is 9.79 g/cm3.

 Nitrogen's melting point is −210 °C and its boiling point is −196 °C. Phosphorus has a melting point of 44 °C and a boiling point of 280 °C. Arsenic is one of only two elements to sublimate at standard pressure; it does this at 603 °C. Antimony's melting point is 631 °C and its boiling point is 1587 °C. Bismuth's melting point is 271 °C and its boiling point is 1564 °C.

 Nitrogen's crystal structure is hexagonal.
 Phosphorus's crystal structure is cubic.
 Arsenic, antimony, and bismuth all have rhombohedral crystal structures.

+Nuclear

+All pnictogens up to antimony have at least one stable isotope; bismuth has no stable isotopes, but has a primordial radioisotope with a half-life much longer than the age of the universe (209Bi); and all known isotopes of moscovium are synthetic and highly radioactive.
+In addition to these isotopes, traces of 13N, 32P, and 33P occur in nature, along with various bismuth isotopes (other than 209Bi) in the decay chains of thorium and uranium.